 - The bucket is created almost immediately.
 After you return to the list of buckets, choose the name of the new bucket that you created.

-Integrating S3 hosted webpages with your Amazon Connect Instance
+Integrating the CloudFront distribution with your Amazon Connect Instance

-In this post, I use Amazon S3 to host a webpage that embeds the Amazon Connect Contact Control Panel (CCP) by using the Amazon Connect Streams API library.
-Because the embedded CCP must load within the webpage hosted on Amazon S3, I must explicitly allow the domain for Amazon S3 to display the CCP.
+In this post, I use Amazon CloudFront to deliver the webpage that embeds the Amazon Connect Contact Control Panel (CCP) by using the Amazon Connect Streams API library.
+Because the embedded CCP must load within the webpage hosted on Amazon S3 and delivered by CloudFront, I must explicitly allow the domain for CloudFront to display the CCP.
 This protects customer data from being loaded in an unauthorized page, where the data could be exposed.

-To allow embedded CCP in webpages hosted in Amazon S3:
+To allow embedded CCP in webpages delivered by CloudFront:

 - Open the Amazon Connect console.

 - Choose the name of the instance that you are using.